-Project Title: Dangerous Buildings and Junkyard Cleanups

-Project Purpose: Removal of Dangerous conditions from properties

-Department: Planning & Permitting

-We have completed two more junkyard cleanups at tax acquired properties in 2022 2 (1865 Hotel 145 Eastman Lane).
-We will be pursuing cleanup at 250 Hackett Road Junkyard in 2023/2024 and have a condemned building at 100 Hampshire Street that may require demolition.
-Others may come to our attention in any given year due to complaints, fire, or damage.
-We attempt to recoup costs from the sale of property and special tax filings but need to address the safety and
+Project Title: Project Purpose: Dangerous Buildings and Junkyard Cleanups Removal of Dangerous conditions from properties Copy picture here if available.
+Click on Insert, illustrations, Picture, resize to fit this box Department: Planning & Permitting Project Description: We have completed two more junkyard cleanups at tax acquired properties in 2022 2 (1865 Hotel 145 Eastman Lane).
+We will be pusuing cleanup at 250 Hakett Road Junkyard in 2023/2024 and have a condemned building at 100 Hampshire Street that may require demolition.
+Others may come to our attention in any given year due to complaints, fire or damage.
+We attempt to recoup costs from the sale of property and special tax filings but need to address the safety and Location: